LeoKlaus/SwiftESCL/README.md

 With my implementation, the procedure is as follows:

+### 0. Adding the package as a dependency to your project

+Open the Package Dependencies tab of your project configuration and click the "+" to add a dependency.
+[Image1]
+Now paste the link to this page (https://github.com/LeoKlaus/SwiftESCL) in the search box and click on "Add Package".
+You may want to include a certain tag to prevent updates to the package from breaking your code.
+[Image2]
+Click on "Add Package" once more and wait for XCode to download the package.

 ### 1. Discovering devices

 Create an instance of Browser() and a Dictionary to contain the results: